Nondiscrimination Policy Update

 Naloxone (Narcan) rescue kits are available at many pharmacies and stores across Massachusetts, such as CVS, clinics, primary care, health centers, etc. Many pharmacies and stores may have naloxone on shelves or at the front counter, meaning you do not have to talk to a pharmacist.

 It is available with or without a prescription, but a prescription from your doctor is NOT needed.
 The Department of Public Health (DPH) has issued a statewide standing order that allows anyone to request and receive a naloxone rescue kit.
-In addition, Narcan™ brand naloxone became an over-the-counter (OTC) product in 2023.
+In addition, naloxone can also be purchased over-the-counter (OTC) at many retailers

 Learn more at the Department of Public Health website